mickfuzz/dyne_docs/src/terminal/docs/23-ssh.md

 The `-e` option to `ssh` uses the SSH protocol underneath for transmission, as recommended.
-The `-a` option (which stands for
-\"archive\") copies everything within the specified directory.
+The `-a` option (which stands for "archive") copies everything within the specified directory.
 If you want to delete the files on the local system as they\'re copied, include a `--delete` option.
 See the `rsync` manual page for more details about `rsync`.